Download CV as PDF.

 Elizabeth Eddy Applied Anthropology Award, 2011

 González-Tennant, Edward.
 In Prep.
 An Archaeology of Violence.
 Gainesville: University Press of Florida.

 González-Tennant, Edward.
 2018.
 The Rosewood Massacre: An Archaeology and History of Intersectional Violence.
-University Press of Florida.
+Gainesville: University Press of Florida.
 Released in paperback in 2019.
 Southern Anthropological Society’s Mooney Award Honorable Mention (2021).

 González-Tennant, Edward.
 2020.
 Geographic Information Systems in Historical Archaeology.
 In The Routledge Handbook of Global Historical Archaeology, edited by Charles E. Orser, Andres Zarankin, Pedro Funari, Susan Lawrence, and James Symonds, pp. 496-516.
 New York City: Routledge.

 González-Tennant, Edward and Diana González-Tennant.
 2020.
 Caribbean Heritage in 3D: New Heritage and Historical Archaeology in Nevis, West Indies.
 In Historical Archaeologies in the Caribbean: On and Beyond the Plantation, edited by Todd M. Ahlman and Gerald Schroedl, pp. 169-187.
 University of Alabama Press.

 González-Tennant, Edward.
 2018.
 Anarchism, Decolonization, and Collaborative Archaeology.
 Journal of Contemporary Archaeology 5(2):238-244.

 Flexner, James and Edward González-Tennant.
 2018.
 Introduction to the Anarchy and Archaeology Forum.
 Journal of Contemporary Archaeology 5(2):213-219.